All Gas and Gaiters: Cast

-Plot
+Setting

-All Gas and Gaiters, predominantly farcical in nature, was set in the close of the fictional St Ogg's Cathedral and concerned intrigues and rivalries among the clergy in the Church of England.
-The bishop was easygoing; his friend the archdeacon was elderly, tippling, and still appreciative of attractive women; and the bishop's chaplain was naïve and accident-prone.
-Their wish to live a quiet bachelor life was continually threatened by the overbearing dean, who tried to bring by-the-book rule to the cathedral.
+All Gas and Gaiters, predominantly farcical in nature, is set in the close of the fictional St Ogg's Cathedral and concerns intrigues and rivalries among the clergy in the Church of England.
+The bishop is easygoing; his friend the archdeacon is elderly, tippling, and still appreciative of attractive women; and the bishop's chaplain is naïve and accident-prone.
+Their wish to live a quiet bachelor life is continually threatened by the overbearing dean, who tries to bring by-the-book rule to the cathedral, and by the dean's strident wife.

-The title is a pun, deriving from a comic expression ("all is gas and gaiters", meaning "all is well") uttered by an eccentric old gentleman clad in small-clothes and grey worsted stockings in Charles Dickens' 1839 novel Nicholas Nickleby, and later used by such writers as P. G. Wodehouse, Agatha Christie, and Powell and Pressburger (spoken in the film The Life and Death of Colonel Blimp).
+The title derives from the comic expression "all is gas and gaiters" (meaning "all is well"), uttered by an eccentric old gentleman clad in small-clothes and grey worsted stockings in Charles Dickens's 1839 novel Nicholas Nickleby, and later used by such writers as P. G. Wodehouse, Agatha Christie, and Powell and Pressburger (spoken in the film The Life and Death of Colonel Blimp).
 The phrase "all gas and gaiters" has had different meanings.
 Sometimes it has been used to mean "a satisfactory state of affairs" and sometimes it has had the meaning of "nonsense".
 The relevance of this phrase to Anglican clergy is that gaiters (worn over shoes) were part of the traditional dress of bishops and archdeacons.

 The series initially aroused some controversy because of its portrayal of senior clergy as bungling incompetents, although some clergy enjoyed it.
 In the opening credits, St Albans Cathedral was shown as the fictional St Ogg's (but with the Crooked Spire of Church of St Mary and All Saints, Chesterfield added to the central tower).
-The background to the opening credits was the headmaster's garden of St. Albans School.
-The name "St. Ogg's" may have been taken from a fictional village in George Eliot's novel The Mill on the Floss.
+The background to the opening credits was actually the headmaster's garden of St Albans School.
+The name "St Ogg's" may have been taken from a fictional village in George Eliot's novel The Mill on the Floss.

-It proved to be the first of a series of comedies starring Derek Nimmo in similar bumbling clerical roles(Oh, Brother!, Oh, Father! and Hell's Bells)but is regarded as the best, partly because of a strong supporting cast (particularly the experienced farceur Robertson Hare as the archdeacon) and partly because it included some elements of gentle satire.
+The series was the first of a number of comedies starring Derek Nimmo in similar bumbling clerical roles – Oh, Brother!, Oh, Father! and Hell's Bells – but is regarded as the best, partly because of a strong supporting cast (particularly the experienced farceur Robertson Hare as the archdeacon) and partly because it included some elements of gentle satire.